 Many people challenging the new law are arguing that it will infringe on the rights of American citizens.
 Not everyone may be able to get a photo ID because of proximity to ID centers, funding, and necessary transportation.
 Many members of the Republican Party support this law and pushed for its approval on a state-wide scale, while many Democrats hold that it may discourage or disqualify low-income voters (who are statistically more likely to vote for a Democratic candidate).

 Personally, I believe that it is absurd for states to require a government issued ID for something such as voting.
-According to a prominent lawyer, those that do not need drivers’ licenses may not have a reason to have a government issued photo ID handy, and this close to an important election, no one should have to scramble to make changes to their long-standing voting plans.
+Those that do not need drivers’ licenses may not have a reason to have a government issued photo ID handy, and this close to an important election, no one should have to scramble to make changes to their long-standing voting plans.

 The recent decision by nine jurors of a U.S. District Court, which held that Samsung had infringed on Apple’s patents on several features of its smartphone technology, serves to highlight the problem that patent law is beginning to experience in the age of technology.
 While it’s unquestionable that Samsung’s phones did substantially resemble (or copy, if you prefer) Apple’s product, it remains an open question as to whether or not those features should be able to be patented at all.